admiral2/pet-rock-api/README.md

 ## Usage
 1. Adjust `config/*.json` as necessary to connect to PostgreSQL
 2. Run `npm start`
+3. Run `node seed` to seed the database with sample data
-3. See `docs/swagger.yaml` for API documentation
+4. See `docs/swagger.yaml` for API documentation